-Provost Nigel Faurious (Pro-vost Nigh-jel Far-ē-us).
+Provost Nigel Faurious (NIGH-jel FAR-ee-us).
 The Provost is very focused on his work and is often lost in thought.
 He seeks to prove his theories on planar bodies and is willing to spend the money required to build his strange device.